Kathleen Hetherington

 Kathleen Carey Hetherington is an American academic administrator.
-She was president of Howard Community College (HCC) from 2007 to 2021.
+She was the president of Howard Community College (HCC) from 2007 to 2021.

 Early life and education

 Kathleen Carey is a native of Philadelphia.
 She has five younger siblings.
-Hetherington earned an Associate in Applied Science from Community College of Philadelphia.
+Hetherington earned an Associate in Applied Science from the Community College of Philadelphia.
 She completed a Bachelor of Social Science from Pennsylvania State University.
 She earned a master of science from Villanova University and a doctor of education from Widener University.

 Career

 Hetherington was a staff member for 22 years at the Community College of Philadelphia before leaving in 1999.
 She was the co-owner of an ice cream shop in South Philadelphia.
 The same year, she became the vice president of student services at HCC.
 In 2007, Hetherington became the president of HCC.
-She retired October 1, 2021.
+She retired on October 1, 2021.

 Personal life

-Kathleen Carey met husband, John Hetherington in their college Spanish 101 class.
+Kathleen Carey met her husband, John Hetherington in their college Spanish 101 class.
 The professor had paired the two to share a textbook.
 In 2006, she competed in the Marine Corps Marathon.